It’s Defensible Space Season in Tahoe Donner — Now What?

 The Tahoe Donner Defensible Space team is here to help you navigate this process and achieve compliance to ensure the safety of your property and our community.
 Here’s a breakdown of how the process works, what you can expect if you are in the zone, and what you should be doing even if you are not in this year’s inspection cycle.

-If your home is one of the nearly 1,000 in our six-year inspection cycle, we have already contacted you (view outreach letter here).
+If your home is one of the nearly 1,000 in our six-year inspection cycle, we have already contacted you with an outreach letter.
 The most important thing to remember is to please wait for your inspection report and for your trees to be marked before hiring a contractor to conduct any work on your property.
 Contractors can use your report as a checklist of the work that needs to be completed.

 Here is how the process works: